Clinical Governance at Buckinghamshire Medical

 - patient-centred

-Our governance framework supports high standards of care today, while enabling services to be delivered reliably and consistently as the organisation evolves.
+This framework supports high standards today, while enabling services to scale reliably, responsibly, and sustainably.